 Online Learning Format For Information Systems

 Our Bachelor of Applied Arts and Sciences (BAAS) concentration in information systems is designed to be completed 100% online, with students completing assignments, readings, tests and projects throughout the semester.
 Recorded lectures via Mediasite will connect you with professors and other students.
-Student participation, using Mediasite, Blackboard and Collaborate is done both during actual class time and on your own time.
+Student participation, using Mediasite, Canvas and Collaborate is done both during actual class time and on your own time.
 This means some classes will flex around your schedule, while others give you the benefit of engaging with professors and peers during class time.

 Faculty and Advising for Information Systems

 The applied arts and sciences faculty are committed to responsible academic advising.
 This means we help you schedule the right courses at the right time to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise so you get the academic advice you need, when you need it.

 Academic Help and Resources for Information Systems

 We want to make sure you get the support you need.
 We offer flexible tutoring services, including the ENMU Writing Center which is available to help you improve your writing and help you clearly communicate for written, school-related projects and assignments.

 We also have online databases, journal articles and eBooks accessible through the Golden Library.
 Since ENMU has a dedicated distance learning librarian on staff, you'll always have the help you need to take advantage of library resources.

 Our department also has graduate assistants available to assist you.
 For questions and concerns about business homework assignments, projects and grades please email or call your professor.